readthedocs/readthedocs.org/docs/user/abandoned-projects.rst

 This policy describes the process by which a Read the Docs project :term:`slug` may be changed.

-.. tip:: If you are reporting a project but a name change does not solve the issue, please see :doc:`/unofficial-projects`.
+.. tip:: If you want to de-list a project's fork from search results, please see :doc:`/unofficial-projects`.

 Rationale
 ---------